ads04r/Hedgehog/README.md

 Examples include

 * Converting the data to RDF documents in various formats, such as Turtle
+* Automatically adding meta-data about the data, including provenance
 * Importing the triples into a triplestore such as 4store
 * Uploading the data documents to a server for publishing on the web